Private, In-Home Tutoring in Winthrop, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Winthrop students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Winthrop students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Winthrop Public Schools is a relatively small school district that is comprised of three schools and almost 2,000 students.
 There is an elementary school with grades K-3, a middle school with grades 4-7 (which is referred to as an elementary school), and a high school.
 A new school that combines the middle and high schools is currently under construction.
 Winthrop’s Cummings Elementary School holds an annual Curriculum Night to share information and updates with regards to the curriculum with families and community members and help make parents aware of the open line of communication that exists between them and the school.